Please have a look at the latest Safety News from SLO County:

 The link to those documents:

-The second PLANNING COMMISSION hearing is scheduled for August 13, 2020
+The third PLANNING COMMISSION hearing on the Community Plan is scheduled for October 8, 2020.

 Public Hearing Draft of the Los Osos VACATION RENTAL Ordinance was completed at the Planning Commission and will next be vetted at a future Board of Supervisors meeting.

 July 6, 2020, County Planner Cory Hanh presented the Draft Housing Element Update to our Community Plan at LOCAC’s Land Use Committee meeting.
 Review his presentation: http://locac.info/wp-content/uploads/2020/07/Presentation-Public-Review-Draft.pdf

 May 18, 2020 – The County has sent a memo to all Community Advisory Councils on proposed changes to County Codes Title 23 (Coastal Areas – which we are in) and Title 22 (the rest of the County).
 This change is necessary due to a change in California law, which in turn requires how a county will comply with the new law.
 Read the memo here, the proposed changes and find the contact information for where to send your comments.

 Permits that are over-the-counter and that do not come to LOCAC can be found here.

 Due to the Coronavirus (COVID-19), LOCAC in-person meetings will not resume until the County gives permission for groups of people to hold meetings.

 The LOCAC election has been postponed to a future date when LOCAC will be able to meet—following the County guidelines.
 When that date is known, candidates and the public will have the opportunity to share their views with the election to follow shortly after.